How to Score PAID Collaborations

 A MEDIA KIT

 Your media kit should be able to do all of the talking for you.
 It should have an “About Me” paragraph explaining who you are, how you got started, and go over what you can do for future partners.
 Next, you should have your stats which go over how many followers you have on each social platform, your general engagement rates, and overall audience reach.
 Along with all of your stats and writing, add a few photos from your past work.
-While mentioning my attached media kit I’ll usually say something along the lines of “I’ve attached my media kit below with stats and pricing for you to look over.”
+While mentioning my attached media kit I’ll usually say something along the lines of “I’ve attached my media kit below with my social stats for you to look over.”

 (check out my personal media kit below!)
 (I made it on CANVA but photoshop works just as well) Download your media kit as a PDF file so it opens as one file.